reicalasso/beyond_transformer/docs/google_technical_deep_dive.md

 ### **Fundamental Theorem: Quadratic Complexity Elimination**

-**Theorem 1** (*NSM Complexity Bound*): *Neural State Machines achieve O(s·n + s²) computational complexity for sequence length n and state count s, where s is bounded by a logarithmic function of n in optimal configurations, eliminating the O(n²) scaling bottleneck of transformer architectures.*
+**Theorem 1** (*PULSE Complexity Bound*): *PULSEs achieve O(s·n + s²) computational complexity for sequence length n and state count s, where s is bounded by a logarithmic function of n in optimal configurations, eliminating the O(n²) scaling bottleneck of transformer architectures.*

 **Rigorous Mathematical Proof**: